-Could Yoga for Obsessive Compulsive Disorder be useful?
+Could Yoga for Obsessive Compulsive Disorder be beneficial?
 What is Obsessive Compulsive Disorder (OCD)?
 What is the primary form of therapy for OCD?
 In what ways can Yoga training help as a form of therapy?
 Which combination of therapeutic methods would be most beneficial?
-Let’s be honest, OCD is complicated and professional counseling will likely recommend more than one therapeutic method for a patient to cope with all the baggage and potential situations daily life throws at us.
+OCD is complicated, and professional counseling will likely recommend more than one therapeutic method for a patient to cope with all the baggage and potential situations daily life throws at us.

 Obsessive Compulsive Disorder (OCD) is classified as an anxiety disorder.
 OCD is also classified as a psychiatric disorder.
 Either way, the person suffering from OCD experiences involuntary, intrusive thoughts.
 When a person begins to take these intrusive thoughts seriously, anxiety grows – based upon exaggerated internal fears, which are not based upon reality.

 Obsessive Compulsive Disorder, commonly known as OCD, is a mental health condition characterized by intrusive thoughts (obsessions) and repetitive behaviors (compulsions).
 It goes far beyond simply being a neat freak or having occasional worries.
 OCD can profoundly impact a person’s daily life, relationships, and well-being.